-This sequence attests to the rapid dissemination of Poincaré’s lecture: published almost simultaneously in France and the United States, placed at the head of a successful book, and immediately debated in one of the foremost centers of mathematical and physical research, it helped establish the principle of relativity at the heart of scientific debates from the very beginning of 1905.
+This sequence attests to the rapid dissemination of Poincaré’s lecture.
+Published in France and the United States, placed at the head of a successful book, and debated in one of the foremost centers of mathematical and physical research, it helped establish the principle of relativity at the heart of scientific debates from the beginning of 1905.

-Poincaré presented the principle of relativity as a general guide for rewriting physics as a whole—not merely electrodynamics.
+Poincaré presented the principle of relativity as a general guide for rewriting physics as a whole, not merely electrodynamics.
 He treated the ether as dynamically undetectable and increasingly deprived of empirical function, while still maintaining the distinction between true time and local time.

-An important testimony was later provided by Lorentz in 1921, in his article \textit{Deux mémoires de Henri Poincaré sur la physique mathématique}, published in the renowned journal \emph{Acta Mathematica}.
+An important testimony was later provided by Lorentz in 1921, in his article \textit{Deux mémoires de Henri Poincaré sur la physique mathématique}, published in \emph{Acta Mathematica}.
 Reviewing the history of electrodynamic theories, Lorentz acknowledged that his own work had not elevated the principle of relativity to the status of a universal law.
-By contrast, he emphasized, Poincaré had achieved \textit{a perfect invariance of the equations of electrodynamics} and had explicitly formulated the \textit{postulate of relativity}, terms he was the first to employ.
+By contrast, he emphasized that Poincaré had explicitly formulated what Lorentz called the postulate of relativity, an expression whose introduction Lorentz attributed to Poincaré.

-Poincaré retained the ether as a material medium necessary for the propagation of electromagnetic waves, unobservable, yet still invoked.
-He also maintained the distinction between \textit{true time}, tied to a frame at rest with respect to the ether, and \textit{local time}, tied to a moving observer.